fabian178/EmotionRecognition/README.txt

 Libraries required, best to use with python 3.7:

-1. OpenCV and all its dependencies, especially numpy (they are installed along with OpenCV): pip install opencv-python
+1. OpenCV and all its dependencies: pip install opencv-python

 	test the installation by running 'import cv2' in a python shell